 NOTE: Taxes paid to a political subdivision of a state cannot be claimed as a credit.
-The District of Columbia is classified as a "State" for the purpose of this credit and, therefore, taxes paid to the District of Columbia can be claimed as a credit on Line 10.
+The District of Columbia is classified as a "State" for the purpose of this credit and, therefore, taxes paid to the District of Columbia can be claimed as a credit on Line 12.

-11 Volunteer Firefighter Credit
+Volunteer Firefighter Credit

-Enter on Line 11 the total of the following credit(s) to which you are entitled:
+Enter on Line 28 the total of the following credit(s) to which you are entitled:

-The law allows a credit of \$400 against the income tax liability of Delaware residents who are active firefighters, or members of fire company auxiliaries or rescue squads.
+The law allows a credit of \$1,000 against the income tax liability of Delaware residents who are active firefighters, or members of fire company, auxiliaries, or rescue squads.
 To qualify for the credit, you must be an active volunteer firefighter on call to fight fires on a regular basis, a member of a fire company auxiliary or active member of an organized rescue squad in a Delaware volunteer company.
 Active status of the members is verified annually by the Division of Revenue with the volunteer fire companies.

-You must enter the Fire Company number where you volunteer on Line 11, Column A and/or Column B, to qualify for the credit.
-Enter the amount of this credit on Line 11, Column A and/or B. Only one \$400 credit may be claimed by each spouse.
-If you file using Filing Status 2 - Joint - Do Not enter \$400 in Column A.
+You must enter the Fire Company number where you volunteer on Line 28 Column A and/or Column B, to qualify for the credit, enter the amount of this credit on Line 28.
+Column A and/or Column b.
+Only one \$1,000 credit may be claimed by each spouse.
+If you file using Filing Status 2 (Joint), Do not enter \$1,000 in Column A.